oneshark5/oneshark5/README.md

-- 🔭 I’m currently I'm currently a student at NPU;
+- 🔭 I'm currently a student at NPU;
 - 🌱 I’m currently learning web...
 - 🤔 My interests are 🏀 📷 💪, etc..;
 - 📫 Please email via @ to reach me.